bonitasoft/bonita-doc/md/bpm_casedocument_6.5_0_0_0_0.md

 The document description is optional: if you do not specify a description, the description in the response is empty.
 The response contains a version, which is managed automatically.
 You cannot currently retrieve a specific version of a document, only the most recent version.
 To retrieve earlier versions of a caseDocument, use the archivedCaseDocument resource.

-Example 1: Upload `doc.jpg` from the tenant temporary folder of the bonita home to case 1 with the display name "Doc 1" and renaming the file into "document\_1.jpg":
+Example 1: Upload `doc.jpg` from the tenant temporary upload folder to case 1 with the display name "Doc 1" and renaming the file into "document\_1.jpg":
 Method
 POST